Backpacking Trinidad and Tobago

 A true taste of the natural beauty of the Caribbean can be found at the Asa Wright Nature Centre.
 Here you can be taken on guided walks and delve into the heart of the tropical rainforest which covers a huge area 50 miles long and 37 miles wide.
 Enjoy your time here among the 100 different mammals, 400 bird species, 55 varieties of reptile and over 600 hundred types of butterfly.

 If you are lucky enough to be in the country the week before Ash Wednesday (a variable date in February or March), you will not be able to miss the highlight of the year – the annual carnival.
 The islands come alive with calypso and soca music, singing and dancing and bright and beautiful costumes of every colour imaginable.
 Steel bands play as people wearing feathers and sequins dance through the streets.
-If you want more information on the carnival, see www.tntisland.com/carnival.

 With Piarco International Airport on Trinidad and Crown Point International Airport on Tobago, flying to the country is relatively easy.
-British Airways flies to both airports from London Gatwick and Virgin Atlantic flies from London Heathrow to Port of Spain.
-American Airlines and Delta Air Lines also fly from London.
-Take a peek at flightcomparison.co.uk to compare prices.

-To drive in the country you need to apply for an international driver’s permit which can be issued in England, and lasts for 90 days.
+To drive in the country you need to apply for an international driver’s permit which can be issued in England and lasts for 90 days.

 There is a bus station in South Quay in Port of Spain for travelling around Trinidad, and Tobago also has a bus service, although it is not as extensive.
 Taxis are a convenient and not-too-expensive way of getting around – they are marked by the letter ‘H’ on their number plates.

 To travel between the two main islands, the cheapest way is the ferry service which runs between Port of Spain and Scarborough and takes around two and a half hours.
-For more information, see www.patnt.com.

 You should have the following vaccinations before visiting Trinidad and Tobago: hepatitis A, yellow fever, tetanus.
 Protection against hepatitis B, rabies, TB and diphtheria may be required depending on what you plan to do during your visit – ask your doctor for advice.

-In the large cities of Trinidad and Tobago, the tap water is safe to drink, although in the smaller more remote areas, it is advisable to drink bottled water which is widely available.
+In the large cities of Trinidad and Tobago, the tap water is safe to drink, although, in the smaller more remote areas, it is advisable to drink bottled water which is widely available.

 In the case of a medical emergency, call an ambulance on 990.
 See below for other emergency numbers.

-Entry Visas for Trinidad and Tobago
+Entry visa requirements for Trinidad and Tobago

 For a very clear and thorough explanation of entry requirements for Trinidad and Tobago, visit the Trinidad Embassy website.
 If you are British, you need a valid passport and a return ticket to go to the country.
 If you are not staying for more than three months, you do not need a visa.
 If you are planning on staying for more than three months, contact the embassy at the address below.
 If you are planning to work during your stay, you will need details of your employment to apply for your visa.

-Foreigner Work Permits in Trinidad and Tobago
+Foreigner work permits and backpacker jobs in Trinidad and Tobago

 Historically, the islands of Trinidad and Tobago have high levels of unemployment.
 The main industries are oil, gas and sugar cane.
-It is difficult to find work here as a tourist, and you are most likely to success by focussing your job hunt on the leisure and tourism industry.
+It is difficult to find work here as a tourist, and you are most likely to succeed by focussing your job hunt on the leisure and tourism industry.
 Work in bars, restaurants and hotels changes according to the seasons, so you may be lucky.
 Agricultural work, particularly harvesting sugar cane may be available.

 See above for details of working visas.
 Contact the Embassy for more information.

-Trinidad and Tobago Hostels
+Trinidad and Tobago Hostels and Budget Accommodation

 There you have it, the ultimate Trinidad and Tobago backpacking guide.
 We hope you have found all the information you need for backpacking around Trinidad and Tobago.